Chemistry – A Star Player in Student Athletics

-As autumn begins, summer pests like mosquitos, biting flies, chiggers and gnats can still be a major irritant for young athletes.
-The four most common compounds approved in the U.S. as insect repellent ingredients are DEET, Icaridin, Citrioldiol and IR3535.
-Each compound has slightly different characteristics but all work in similar ways — producing an odor that repels certain annoying insects.
+As fall begins, pests like mosquitoes, biting flies, chiggers and gnats can still be irritants for young athletes.
+DEET, Icaridin, Citrioldiol and IR3535 are the four most common compounds approved in the U.S. as insect repellent ingredients.
+Each compound has slightly different characteristics, but they all work in similar ways by producing an odor that repels certain annoying insects.
 Of these, DEET is one of the most popular insect repellent ingredients—an estimated 30 percent of Americans use DEET products every year.

 What you need to know about insect repellents and safety: